You may find the answer to that question by clicking here.

 Bigger is usually, but not always, better.
 Grand pianos greater than 6’ in length usually have a richer bass, wider dynamic range, and actions that feel more like those of a concert instrument.
 But one could still be better off with a 5’ 8” Yamaha in excellent condition than with a 7’ Grotrian Steinweg or Knabe (both amazing pianos in their day) that is in need of $10,000 worth of restoration.

 New is not always better.
 In fact, it is difficult to know what a brand-new piano will sound like until you’ve played it for a year or two.
 Only then will it stay in tune reliably and only then will the hammers be played in to their more permanent firmness.
-So, used can be better and restored can be best, (David Hughes is the restorer of greatest fame in our area) unless you are considering a $100,000 Bösendorfer or Steinway.
-Dr. Dillon still regrets not buying a restored Knabe concert grand (a 10-foot instrument that could sustain a single note for up to 2 full minutes) from David Hughes back in the 1990’s for $25,000.
-No comparable new piano could be had for triple that price today.
+So, used can be better and restored can be best, unless you are considering a $100,000 Bösendorfer or Steinway.

 Steinways are overrated and uneven in quality.
 There are some jewels out there, but one must choose very carefully.
 The upside is that they can have a more unique “voice” than most Japanese-made instruments.
-The downside is that the majority of Steinways, especially the 5’ 7” “L” model, are not as good as any comparable Japanese piano.
+The downside is that many Steinways, especially the 5’ 7” “L” model, are not as good as any comparable Japanese piano.

 Keep your perspective.
 For most people in the market for a grand, the price is going to be comparable to that of a good used or a very serviceable new car.
 But the car will diminish in value, and at a certain point down the road, the cost of repairing it will exceed its value.
 That will never happen with a fine grand piano.